Build a Website Around Your Keywords

 A domain name is your address online.
 It is the single thing by which you will be known online.
 The selection of the domain name which will largely brand you and your business as an important part of the website building process.
 Building around the keywords that describe what you do means that you will be found more readily and the keywords that you are targeting may be what will be used to search out your products.
 When you are creating a new site, the best method of making sure that it's more visible in search is to make sure that at least some of what you do is reflected in the domain name that you choose.
 The question is, how do you choose that domain name?

-- 1Make a list of the words or key words that best describe what you do.If you are selling real estate, for example, you won't use the keyword "bananas".
-Put your list down on paper and take a look at the key words that you have.Advertisement
+- 1If you are selling real estate, for example, you won't use the keyword "bananas".
+Put your list down on paper and take a look at the key words that you have.Make a list of the words or key words that best describe what you do.Advertisement

-- 2Go to a domain tool that allows you to seek out domain names.Consider combining your name or your business name with what you do.
+- 2Consider combining your name or your business name with what you do.
 One example of a good domain name choice for a man named Coe who owned a real estate company in Omaha, Nebraska might be CoeOmahaRealty.com.
-This reflects not only what they do, but who they are and the local area from which they might expect most of their business.Advertisement
+This reflects not only what they do, but who they are and the local area from which they might expect most of their business.Go to a domain tool that allows you to seek out domain names.Advertisement

 - 5Try to be certain that, along with being relevant to what you do, your domain name is as short as possible, easily remembered, relevant to the website content that you will add to the site and is also friendly so far as SEO goes.